Smart-ict1/data-explorer-for-bitcion/README.md

-# Data explorer for bitcion
+# Data explorer for bitcoin

 this project is about creating bitcoin wallets and checking their balance and the balance of any bitcoin address.
 It also includes the last price of 1 BTC and a graph that shows bitcoin prices for last 30 days.